 It’s easy to fall in love with a historic home or neighborhood.
 Historic homes have a type of charm and beauty that can’t be duplicated by modern buildings.
 On the plus side, you get to live in a piece of your town’s history.
 However, there are downsides to living in a vintage home as well.
 As is well known, one of the many drawbacks of a vintage home is the closet.
 The closets, or armoires and cupboards of 150 years ago hardly fit the wardrobe of today’s homeowners and is often one of the biggest challenges when designing a new space which compliments the architectural details of the historic home.

-The new closets in this vintage home were created with respect the heritage of the building, and are intended to add to its character rather detract from its historical past.
-Carefully renovating the closet space in this manner gives the bedroom fresh breath for modern living, bringing its functionality into the 21st century while simultaneously paying homage to the building’s 19th century beginnings.
+The new custom armoire wardrobe in this vintage home was created with respect the heritage of the building, and is intended to add to its character rather detract from its historical past.
+Carefully renovating the standing closet space in this manner gives the bedroom fresh breath for modern living, bringing its functionality into the 21st century while simultaneously paying homage to the building’s 19th century beginnings.